brunorrboaretto/Laser_Spike_Timing_Analysis_Repository/README.md

 This repository contains: XXXXX

-- **Code:** Implementation of ordinal analysis and machine learning algorithms used in the paper.
 - **Datasets:** Instructions to download the experimental ISI sequences utilized in the analysis.
+- **Codes:** Implementation of ordinal analysis and machine learning algorithms used in the paper.
 - **Documentation:** Detailed instructions on running the code and reproducing the results.

 ## Dataset